People love doing it to me:

 You can know all the techniques, strategies, and mental linguistics on the planet, but if you aren’t a person of influence then you haven’t got a chance.
 Similarly, you can be a person of influence, but your client quite simply might not be motivated to change (at least not yet!).

 Let’s look at both of the people in the process and find out what kind of a person a person of influence is…then find out what your client must feel about you to best be motivated by you….

 Influence is a process where one person motivates another person to change something.

-In the teleseminar I did for Mark, he answered… “framing.”
-I could hardly disagree that, that is, the single most important implementable tactic or strategy in influence.
+In the online event I did for Mark, he answered… “framing.”
+I could hardly disagree that indeed, that is the single most important implementable tactic or strategy in influence.

-But there is something more IMPORTANT in long-term successful influence BY you or me, than framing.
+But, there is something more IMPORTANT in long-term successful influence BY you or me other than framing.